Start a conversation Client Portal

 • Working from Home Policy

-• Procurement policy
+• Procurement policy.

 These policies are supported by the Board of Directors and approved by the Executive management team.

-All policies are communicated and made available to all Team Members through the company’s document management system or noticeboards.
+All policies are communicated and made available to all team members through the company’s document management system or noticeboards.

 The Group Compliance team ensures that all policies and procedures relating to modern slavery are fit for purpose and approved by senior management.
 OASIS continuously reviews and updates all of its policies.

-G Governance and compliance
+H Governance and compliance

 The Board of Directors, the Chief Executive Officer and the Executive team have overall responsibility for the steps that OASIS takes to prevent modern slavery in its operations and supply chains.